hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/232__V_Subrahmanian.md

 > > be so >> is maintained, the practice of दृष्टिसृष्टि प्ररक्रिया
 > > (dRRiShTisRRiShTi prakriyA) definitely leads to the desired experience.
 > >
-> ​The Shruti does use tarka for DSV and SDV tarka also finally lands in DSV
+> The Shruti does use tarka for DSV and SDV tarka also finally lands in DSV
 > as a last step before aikya jnAna.
 SDV has to resolve lot of queries.
 For
 > example, during the Mandukya vaitatathyaprakaraNa study, someone said "this
 > kalpita argument is far-fetched", and at another time, "please explain this